alpacahq/samplealgo01/tutorial.md

-There are some checks to adjust what to specify for `end_dt` parameter since we want to make sure this function always returns the prices up to yesterday, even if you call it in the market hours.
+There are some checks to adjust what to specify for `end_dt` parameter since we want to make sure this function always returns the prices up to yesterday, even if you call it during market hours.
 If you call this like `prices(['AAPL'])`, you will get a dict object with a key 'AAPL' to AAPL's price data in a DataFrame object.
 The python API from SDK is `list_bars()`.

 ### Rank stocks by (price - EMA) difference
-It is hard to define what is "the most oversold" stocks among a number of stocks, but let's assume the difference ratio between the price and EMA indicates some sort of drop here, as short-term EMA can converge close to the price but if it diverges a lot, that means the price changed a siginificantly in a short period of time.
+It is hard to define which stocks are "the most oversold" among a number of stocks, but let's assume the difference ratio between the price and EMA indicates some sort of drop here, as short-term EMA can converge close to the price but if it diverges a lot, that means the price changed siginificantly in a short period of time.
 In addition to that, we need to normalize the value so we can compare the significance in a fair manner.